salman-23/live21-03-react-routing/README.md

 Stick with the route names already present in the app.
 For the instructor profile route, use the slug of the instructor as a parameter.

 Good luck!

+> To test your work, run `yarn test` in the project directory